-The name Alba has made a comeback and how, all thanks to the actress Jessica Alba.
+Let’s kickoff the list with a popular name.
+The name Alba’s emergence on the popularity chart could be credited to the actress Jessica Alba.
 It was given to over 150 baby girls last year, which speaks a lot about its popularity today.
 The meaning of Alba is ‘dawn’ in Spanish and Italian.

 If you like showy, flower names, which signify new beginnings, you can consider Amaryllis, Greek for ‘new and fresh’.
 In Greek poetry, Amaryllis is an appellation used of pure pastoral beauties.

 Anastasia meaning ‘resurrection or rebirth’ was once a forbidding regal Russian name.
 Now it is a viable option not just in Ireland and ancient Britain, but also in America.
-And since it means ‘resurrection’ it is an apt choice for a spring or Easter baby.
+And since it is a name that means born again or resurrection, it is an apt choice for a spring or Easter baby.
 Its claim to fame is Princess Anastasia, the daughter of the last Czar of Russia.

 This beautiful name, meaning ‘dawn’, is one of the most popular names for baby girls in contemporary Lithuania.
 It also happens to be the name of one of the newspaper companies in Lithuania.